- How To Sell Your House in Phoenix

 8 Questions to ask a Real Estate Agent before you hire one.

 Talk to more than one agent and ask how much they charge to sell a house.
 Also, ask what they do to get a house sold?
 All Real Estat agents are independent contractors.
 The money they will spend to market your home will vary from agent to agent.
 This means that the cost to market your home is a direct cost to the agent, not their brokerage.

 1. Will they use a professional photographer?
 Will there be a virtual tour of your home online?
 Do they use drones for aerial photography?
 If you live on a preserve lot or on a golf course, it may be beneficial for the photos showcasing your house to lend a bird’s eye view or the surrounding area.

 2. Are they familiar with social media?
 Will your house be featured in Blogs?
 Facebook Ads?
 What website will showcase your property?

 3. Will your home be on Real Estate Agent tours?
-This will provide your home with multiple agents viewing the ouse and providing agent feedback.
-This is helpful to get many agents opinion on the landscape, curb apeak, flooring, paint, etc. Are you wondering if you should update or replace anything?
+This will provide your home with multiple agents viewing the house and providing agent feedback.
+This is helpful to get many agent’s opinions on the landscape, curb apeak, flooring, paint, etc. Are you wondering if you should update or replace anything?
 The feedback from the tour may answer that question from a group of professionals.